Pro Tips: How to Receive Roller Hockey Pass Effectively

 • Failing at timing correctly which results in missing out on huge open-ice hit opportunities.

-See also Enhancing Your Game: How to Get Better at Roller Hockey
+See also Perfecting Your Game: How to Lace Inline Hockey Skates

 Puck Hits: Turning Them Into Opportunities